dave1010/clipea/README.md

 As a very rough example, using the default GPT-3.5, 100 Clipea queries to OpenAI cost $0.02.
 Set a quota and keep an eye on costs to make sure.

+## Acknowledgements

+Big thanks to @edouard-sn for the port to Python.

 ## Contributing

 Contributions welcome.